stephenfrench9/LanguageModels/README.md

 ## Simple Product Maximization
 A model which solves the same maximization problem as a Hidden Markov Model, but uses a different computational strategy.
 ## Baseline Model
-Applies the most frequently observed part-of-speech to any given word.
+Applies the most frequently observed part-of-speech to any given word,.